ldhulipala/ldhulipala.github.io/index.md

 I am a fifth, and final year PhD student in the Computer Science Department at Carnegie Mellon University.
 I am very fortunate to be advised by [Guy Blelloch][guy] with whom I work on efficient parallel graph algorithms.

-I am currently a student researcher at Google Research New York, working with [Jakub Łącki][kuba] on empirically studying the [AMPC model][ampcpaper], and on shared-memory graph clustering.
+I am currently also a student researcher at Google Research, working with [Jakub Łącki][kuba] on empirically studying the [AMPC model][ampcpaper], and on developing shared-memory graph clustering algorithms.

 I was lucky to spend the past summer at MIT working with [Julian Shun][julian], and spent the two previous summers at Google.